corintio/lookup/README.md

 Lookup project designed to lookup images in images.
 It based on NCC algorithm.
 Turns out it is good for simple OCR purpose as well.

-Details on NCC (Normalized cross correlation) can be found in 'doc' folder (a lot of math).
+Details on NCC (Normalized cross correlation) can be found in 'docs' folder (a lot of math).

 Choose 'lookup' over OpenCL if you need fast simple, pure java solution.